-The Office of Federal Student Aid and the Internal Revenue Service have worked together to develop a process, known as the IRS Data Retrieval Process, to simplify the steps to complete the Free Application for Federal Student Aid (FAFSA).
+The Department of Education and the Internal Revenue Service have worked together to develop a process, known as the IRS Data Retrieval Process.
+This process simplifies to simplify the steps to complete the Free Application for Federal Student Aid (FAFSA).

-This process will allow you to automatically have your family’s income information input into your FAFSA.
+This tool allows you to automatically have your family’s income information input into your FAFSA.
 The process enables FAFSA to request and retrieve income and tax data directly from the IRS.

-All 2012-2013 FAFSA On The Web applicants, and the parents of dependent applicants, who indicate that they have filed their federal tax returns prior to completing their FAFSA may use the FAFSA-IRS Data Retrieval process to complete their FAFSA.
+All 2014-2015 FAFSA applicants, and the parents of dependent applicants, who indicate that they have filed their federal tax returns prior to completing their FAFSA may use the FAFSA-IRS Data Retrieval process to complete their FAFSA.

 Some Families Will Not Be Able to Use the IRS Data Retrieval Tool:

 - If the parents of a dependent student file separate tax returns;

 - If an applicant’s parent has a change in marital status after the end of the tax year on December 31;